Kong/insomnia-docs/docs/insomnia/unit-testing.md

 ## How to create a Unit Test Suite

-1. Import & Select your OpenAPI Document as a Design Document.
+1. Import and select your OpenAPI Document as a Design Document.
-2. Navigate to the Debug tab to ensure that the requests are generated and work:
+2. Navigate to the **Debug** tab to ensure that the requests are generated and work.
-3. Head over to the Test tab and click “New Test Suite”, after naming your test suite click "Create Suite":
+3. Navigate to the **Test** tab and click **New Test Suite**.
+4. After naming your test suite, click **Create Suite**.

 ## How to delete a Unit Test Suite

-1. Click dropdown arrow on the test suite you’d like to delete in the sidebar
+1. Click dropdown arrow on the test suite you’d like to delete in the sidebar.
-2. Click “Delete Suite”
+2. Click **Delete Suite**.

 ## How to create a Unit Test

 Unit tests in Insomnia rely on the [Chai framework](https://www.chaijs.com/api/bdd/).

 1. Select the Unit Test Suite you wish to create a Unit Test in and click the “New Test” button.
 2. You will be presented with a dialog modal asking you to name the Unit Test.
 3. Once you have named your Unit Test, click “Create Test”, you will now be presented with the Unit Test interface which contains the Unit Test name, debug request dropdown, delete button, run button, and Unit Test code editor button where you can write your unit test in JavaScript.
 4. Click the arrow to show the code editor to be able to edit the test.
 5. Select the request you would like to use for your unit test from the **Select Request** dropdown (we suggest using a simple GET request for your first unit test).